loopbackio/loopback.io/pages/en/lb4/Thinking-in-LoopBack.md

 });
 ```

-Notice there are few missing pieces annotated with TODO commentd, we will get back to them very soon.
+Notice there are few missing pieces annotated with TODO comments.
+Well come back to them very soon.
 Remember, when practicing TDD in small steps,
 the goal is to add as little test code as needed to uncover a missing piece in the production code, and then add just enough production code to
 make our new test pass (while keeping all existing tests passing too).

-Run the tests and watch the new test to fail:
+Run the tests and watch the new test fail:

 ```
   1) Product (acceptance) retrieves product details: